Bru-sic/Real-ETHstate/README.md

 # Real-ETHstate
-An application based on Ethereum smart contracts to buy and sell real estate.
+An application based on Ethereum smart contracts to tokenise property assets and make them available to rent.

 Team: Bruno, Owen, Kerry